 - Stage a special event at your workplace.
 Find simple fun event ideas here.

-- Reward and recognize your teammates for a job well done in the Washington Bikes Bike Everywhere Challenge.
-Host a fun awards ceremony for your teammates, and ask Cascade for a participation certificate.
+- Reward and recognize your teammates for a job well done in the Washington Bikes Ride in the Rain Challenge.
+Host a fun awards ceremony for your teammates, and ask our friends at Cascade for a participation certificate.

 - Join us in our mission to Improve lives through bicycling!